stephweb/daw-php-validator/_docs/en/doc.md

 <?php

 if ($validator->isValid()) {
+    // Methods only if the form is valid:

     echo $validator->getSuccess();
 } else {
+    // Methods available only if the form is not valid:

     var_dump($validator->getErrors());    // return array

     echo $validator->getErrorsHtml();

     echo $validator->getErrorsJson();
 }

+// Available methods no matter if the form is valid or not:

 echo $validator->getMessages()->toHtml();
 // return to the same as: